mcpq/mcpq-python/README.md

 [LGPLv3](LICENSE)

-> Note: The *intent* behind the chosen license, is to allow the licensed software to be *used* (as is) in any type of project, even commercial or closed-source ones.
+> Note: The *intent* behind the chosen license is to allow the licensed software to be *used* (without modification) in any type of project, even commercial or closed-source ones.
-> However, changes or modifications *to the licensed software itself* must be shared via the same license openly.
+> However, if you make changes or modifications *to the licensed software itself*, those modifications must be shared under the same license.
 > Checkout [this blog](https://fossa.com/blog/open-source-software-licenses-101-lgpl-license/) for an in-depth explanation.